CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 Cumulus Linux does not support multiple VRFs in multi-instance OSPF.
 {{%/notice%}}

 You provision VRFs with NCLU.
-You can pre-provision VRFs in FRRouting, however, they become active only when you configure them with NCLU.
+You can pre-provision VRFs in FRR, however, they become active only when you configure them with NCLU.

-- To pre-provision a VRF in FRRouting, run the `vrf vrf-name` command.
+- To pre-provision a VRF in FRR, run the `vrf vrf-name` command.
 - To pre-provision a BGP instance corresponding to a VRF, run the NCLU `net add bgp vrf <vrf-name> autonomous-system <value>` command.
 You can also configure all existing BGP parameters with NCLU: neighbors, peer-groups, address-family configuration, redistribution, and so on.
 - To configure an OSPFv2 instance, run the NCLU `net add ospf vrf <vrf-name>` command; as with BGP, you can configure all OSPFv2 parameters.
 - To provision static routes (IPv4 and IPv6) in a VRF, specify the VRF together with the static route configuration.
 For example, `ip route prefix dev vrf <vrf-name>`.
-The VRF must exist either in the `/etc/network/interfaces` file or you must first pre-provision the  in FRRouting.
+The VRF must exist either in the `/etc/network/interfaces` file or you must first pre-provision the  in FRR.

 ### Example VRF Configuration in BGP